-🎉🎈We start with this introductory programming course 🥳🎈.
+🎉🎈 We begin with this programming introduction course 🥳🎈.

-There are many programming courses available.
-This one, I warn you, is not going to be the shortest, nor the longest.
-Neither the simplest, nor the most complicated.
+There are many programming courses.
+This one, I warn you, will not be the shortest, nor the longest.
+Nor the simplest, nor the most complicated.
 It might not even be the best.
-But it’s the course that I wish I had read when I started in this.
+But it is the course that I would have liked to have read when I started in this.

 The idea of this course is to give a different approach to programming.
-For this, we are not going to focus on a particular language, we are going to see programming as a process, a set of fundamental concepts and ideas.
+For this, we will not focus on a particular language, we will see programming as a process, a set of fundamental concepts and ideas.

-Of course, during the course I will provide code examples in C++, C#, JavaScript or Python, among others.
-This way, we will discover the common aspects found in all programming languages, and the differences that make them unique.
+Of course, during the course I will give code examples in C++, C#, JavaScript or Python, among others.
+This way we will discover the common aspects found in all programming languages, and the differences that make them unique.

 But the most important thing is that we are going to learn to think like programmers.
 This means breaking down problems into logical steps, designing solutions, and translating those solutions into code.

-As we progress, you will see that, regardless of the language you choose in the future, the foundation and the basics are common in all of them.
-If you know the basics, you will be able to tackle any programming challenge.
+As we progress, you will see that, regardless of the language you choose in the future, the foundation and the basics are common to all of them.
+If you know the basics, you will be able to face any programming challenge.

-After that, learning one programming language or another will be much easier for you.
-In fact, if you have a strong foundation, transitioning from one language to another, or learning a new one, will require very little effort.
+Afterwards, learning one programming language or another will be much easier for you.
+In fact, if you have strong foundations, switching from one language to another, or learning a new one, will require very little effort.

-But first, we should see what programming is.
+But first we should see, what is programming?
 We use the term almost every day, but what does “programming” a machine really mean?

 What is programming?

-Programming is a discipline that allows us to tell a machine how to solve a problem.
+Programming is a discipline that allows us to instruct a machine on how to solve a problem.

-Nowadays, most of the problems we are going to solve with a machine will require programming a computer or processor (it makes sense, they are some of our most powerful and versatile machines).
+Currently, most problems we are going to solve with a machine will require programming a computer or processor (it’s logical, they are some of our most powerful and versatile machines).

-To make the task easier, we have created programming languages, which we use to “communicate with the processor” and rigorously instruct it on how to solve a problem.
+To facilitate the task we have created programming languages, which we use to “communicate with the processor” and rigorously instruct it on how to solve a problem.

 Programming is not writing code

-Throughout the course, we will continually talk about programming languages.
-In your life as a programmer, you will talk about them so much that it’s easy to forget one important thing.
+Throughout the course we will continuously talk about programming languages.
+In your life as a programmer you will talk about them so much that it’s easy to forget an important thing.

-Programming languages are tools, they are not the end.
+Programming languages are tools, they are not the goal

-Keep that in mind, programming is not simply writing lines of code in a specific language.
-Your job, the value you bring as a person 🧍 is not to write code.
-It’s to think and solve a problem.
+Get that into your head, programming is not simply writing lines of code in a specific language.
+Your job, the value you bring as a person 🧍 is not writing code.
+It is thinking and solving a problem.

 - Being able to analyze a problem